qdeconinck/sigcomm20_mptp_tutorial/tutorial.md

 ## VM Setup

 Just run the following commands
 ```bash
 $ vagrant up
 $ vagrant ssh
 ```
 and you will be connected to the VM.

+Inside the VM, you have access to the folder containing the experiment files through the `/tutorial` folder.
+To run the experiments, we rely on a bash alias called `mprun` (defined in `/etc/bash.bashrc`).
+Typically, you just need to go to the right folder and run `mprun -t topo_file -x xp_file` where `topo_file` contains the description of a network scenario and `xp_file` the description of the experiment to perform.

+For the remaining of this tutorial, we recommand installing `wireshark` to analyze the PCAP packet traces that will be generated each time an experiment is performed.

 ## 1. Observing the Bandwidth Aggregation when Using Multiple Paths